 Additional Tips and Resources for Improving Your Credit Score

-- Get a free credit report at AnnualCreditReport.com every 4 months by requesting a report from only 1 credit reporting agency at a time—a good, free way to monitor your credit report.
+- Get a free credit report at AnnualCreditReport.com every 4 months by requesting a report from only 1 credit reporting agency at a time — a good, free way to monitor your credit report.

-- Some credit cards offer free credit scores that are updated at least monthly.
+- Some credit cards offer free credit scores that are updated monthly.
 For instance, Discover Card provides a free FICO score based on your credit information held by TransUnion.
 Even if the credit card does not provide a FICO score, any score can be used to monitor changes in your credit information by checking for monthly changes in your score.
 Credit scores often change by 10 to 20 points during the month, but if you notice larger changes in your score during a time when there was no significant credit event, you may want to check the credit report from the agency on which the score is based for errors or for possible identity theft.

 - As of November, 2015, you can upload supporting documents, such as paid bills or canceled checks, to support your credit dispute.
 Source: Fixing Credit Report Errors Online Gets Added Heft - The New York Times